-To help students engage in learning and in life, they need to develop their capacity to be physically aware, connected with and feel their emotions in their bodies.
-Traditional approaches to teaching about emotions is cognitive-based, focused on emotional literacy, yet the mind and body are inextricably linked.
-True emotional connection is a sensory and somatic experience.
-While emotional literacy is an important mental process to make sense of our daily experiences and connect with others, interoception is a vital body-based skill that is essential for personal safety, self-connection, deeper and more authentic relationships, increased resilience, improved mental health and better emotional wellbeing across the lifespan.
-Interoception strategies in the classroom, practised daily, offers a holistic approach to increase attention span, self regulation and healthy social skills in students from an early age.
+To help your child feel better and more balanced within themselves. they need to develop their capacity to be physically aware, connected with and feel their emotions in their bodies.
+Traditional approaches to teaching about emotions is via mental processes like labelling, identifying and talking about emotions.
+However, the mind and body are inextricably linked and your child needs to develop skills to feel their emotions, alongside labelling them.
+While identifying and labelling emotions through emotional literacy is an important mental process to make sense of our daily experiences, interoception is a vital body-based skill that is essential for mental health and emotional wellbeing across the lifespan.
+Interoception strategies, practised daily, offers a multi-pronged approach to help your child be in balance, connected and positively engaged in the world around them.